edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 addition to any mechanisms for forward compatibility such as the future_statement.

 1b.
-PEP 387 be augmented with the same 6th step.
+PEP 387, "Backwards Compatibility Policy" (if accepted) be augmented with the same 6th step.

 Example